whoenig/crazyflie_ros/README.md

 #### temperature
 * sensor_msgs/Temperature
-* From Barometer (10DOF version only) in degree Celcius (Sensor readings seem to be too high)
+* From Barometer (10DOF version only) in degree Celcius (Sensor readings might be higher than expected because the PCB warms up; see http://www.bitcraze.se/2014/02/logging-and-parameter-frameworks-turtorial/)
 * update: 100ms (time between crazyflie and ROS not synchronized!)

 #### magnetic_field